Last updated on 23 November 2021

 Category 2: in some cases it is necessary for the handling of your case to also process special categories of data such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health data or data relating to your sexual behaviour or orientation.
 Depending on the case, we may also process personal data relating to your criminal convictions and offences or related security measures;

-Category 4: if you have not used our services, it is also possible that we process your personal data as part of the services we provide to our clients.
-In this case, we will process any personal data that you submit to us yourself or that is submitted to us by your counsel, the counsel of another party to proceedings, experts, the court or other actors in the context of the files we manage for our clients.
-This may include the data listed in category 2 that pertains to you;
+Category 3: even if you have not used our services yourself, it is possible that we process your personal data as part of the services we provide to our clients.
+In this case, we will process any personal data that you transmit to us yourself or that is transmitted to us by your counsel, the counsel of another litigant, experts, the court or other actors in the context of the files we manage for our clients.
+It is possible that the data we mention in category 2 belong to this category;

-Category 6: via the forms on our website, we process your surname and first name, possibly the name of your company and VAT number, address details, email and any other details you provide us with in the free input field;
+Category 5: via the forms on our website, we process your surname and first name, possibly the name of your company and VAT number, address details, e-mail and any other details you provide us with in the free input field.

-Category 7: if you call us or send us an e-mail, we process your first and last name, e-mail address and/or telephone number, as well as the data you provide us with; and
+Category 6: if you call us or send us an e-mail, we process your first and last name, e-mail address and/or telephone number, as well as the data you supply yourself.

-Category 8: when you subscribe to our newsletter, we process your e-mail address.
+Category 7: if you subscribe to our newsletter, we process your e-mail address, first name, surname and company name.

 We use your personal data exclusively for:

-Category 1, 2, 3 and 4: the provision of the service and its invoicing with the legal basis of performing a contract you have requested or for performing the services you have requested and for which the processing of your personal data is necessary because it is required by law or because we have a legitimate interest in doing so in the context of our case management as lawyers;
+Categories 1, 2, 3: to provide the service and to issue the invoice with the legal basis of the performance of a contract that you have requested or for the performance of the services that you have requested and for which the processing of your personal data is necessary or, in certain cases, because the law requires it or because we have a legitimate interest to do so in the context of our case management as lawyers.

-Category 5: to maintain and improve our website and to include personal data in anonymous statistics, from which the identity of specific persons or companies cannot be ascertained, with the legal basis of your explicit, prior consent at the time of your first visit to our website;
+Category 4: to maintain and improve our website and to include personal data in anonymous statistics from which the identity of specific persons or companies cannot be ascertained, with the legal basis of Sirius Legal’s legitimate interest in ensuring the security and proper functioning of our website in the case of necessary and functional cookies or your explicit, prior consent upon your first visit to our website for all other cookies.

-Category 6 and 7: to be able to answer the question you have asked with the legal basis of your explicit, prior online consent and our legitimate interest in telephone contact; and
+Category 5 and 6: to be able to answer the question you have asked with the legal basis of carrying out a service you have requested.

-Category 6, 7 and 8: direct marketing and newsletters by Sirius Legal itself, with the legal basis being our legitimate interest in relation to existing clients or your explicit, prior consent if you are not yet a Sirius Legal client.
+Categories 5, 6 and 7: direct marketing and newsletters by Sirius Legal itself, with the legal basis being our legitimate interest in respect of existing clients or your explicit, prior consent if you are not already a client of Sirius Legal.
 You can indicate at any time that you no longer wish to receive our newsletters by using the opt-out option in our newsletters or by contacting us directly by e-mail or telephone.

 We never pass on your data to third parties for commercial reasons.
-However, in case of internal reorganisation or transfer of activities, we may pass on your data to new entities within the Sirius Legal group or to third parties who may guarantee the continuity of our services.
-In such case Sirius Legal will always inform you in advance to the extent possible, but you understand that this is not technically or commercially feasible in all circumstances.
+If necessary due to internal reorganisation or transfer of activities, we may transfer your data to new entities within the Sirius Legal group or to third parties who may guarantee the continuity of our services.
+Sirius Legal will always inform you in advance to the extent possible, but you understand that this is not technically or commercially feasible in all circumstances.

-In rare cases, we may be obliged to disclose personal sata on the basis of a court order or to comply with other mandatory laws or regulations.
-We will do our best to inform you in advance, unless we cannot do so for legal reasons.
+In rare cases, we may be obliged to disclose personal data on the basis of a court order or to comply with other mandatory laws or regulations.
+We will do our best to inform you in advance, unless this is not possible for legal reasons.

-We do, of course, share your data with third parties for the purposes of managing your file.
+We do, of course, share your data with third parties in the context of managing your case.
 Your data may be transferred to and processed by courts, bailiffs, notaries, other lawyers, government agencies, consultants, software and cloud providers, financial partners or any other third party involved or affected by your case.
 The current list can be obtained upon simple request by e-mail.
 For each transfer to a third party, we ensure the appropriate security measures with respect to your personal data, including the conclusion of processing agreements where necessary.

 We always try to make maximum use of European suppliers, but if we have to rely on non-European third parties we ensure that your data is just as safe outside Europe as it is here in Europe.
 Thus, where necessary, we conclude Standard Contract Clauses with these partners and provide additional guarantees.